 One of the biggest advantages of a holding company is isolating risk by keeping assets separate from operations.
 This can assist with a range of assets, from trademarks to real estate to cash.
-Holding companies also provide consolidated filings for taxes since subsidiaries do not file returns, just their parent company.
+Holding companies also provide consolidated filings for taxes since subsidiaries are not required to file returns, just their parent company do.
 Holding companies can also reduce taxes by shifting income to a lower-tax jurisdiction.
 Finally, they allow for assets to be titled anonymously via an anonymous LLC.

 A holding company can choose its location since most states do not consider holding or leasing assets as transacting business.
 Common locations for holding companies include Colorado, Delaware, Wyoming, and Nevada.

 Colorado does not require holding companies to complete an annual report, saving time as well as money spent on fees.
 The state additionally allows anonymity.
-This state is ideal for those without extremely valuable assets since there is no asset protection.
-This makes Colorado the best choice for those placing anonymity as a priority.
+This makes Colorado the best choice for those placing a priority on anonymity.

 Delaware attracts large corporations.
 This state also does not focus on asset protection.
 It also has high fees.